Brief closes seed round led by EPIC Ventures. Read the announcement.

 This problem is sharpest in context-dense, judgment-intensive work.

 A few industries feel it more acutely than most.
+The accelerated pace of AI-augmented work has only made it more intense.

 All share the same structural problem: high decision density, fragmented context, and no system responsible for maintaining either.